stanleymf/delivery-scheduler/zapi-data/progress.md

 # Delivery Management App - Project Progress

 ## Project Overview
 A comprehensive Shopify-integrated delivery management dashboard for a flower delivery business, featuring 7 core modules for managing delivery logistics, timeslots, and customer experience.
-The application will be deployed on Railway for scalable hosting.
+Successfully migrated from Railway to Cloudflare Pages + Workers for enhanced performance and reliability.
+Currently preparing for Shopify App Store listing with multi-tenant architecture migration planned.

 ## Timeline